 In our very traditional dining room, there are four wall sconces.
 We wouldn’t necessarily choose to have wall sconces in this room, but it would be difficult and expensive to remove them (trust me, I asked the electrician).
 I spent quite a bit of time searching for the right sconces to compliment our new brass chandelier, but everything we found that we liked was rather expensive.
-We found several beautiful sconces that were $300 – $400 each, but couldn’t justify spending as much as $1,600 on sconces for the room that we likely won’t spend much time in.
+We found several beautiful sconces that were $300 – $400 each, but couldn’t justify spending as much as $1,600 on sconces for a room that we don’t spend much time in.

-So I was very excited when we were walking through an antique shop and Brian spotted four matching brass sconces for $50 each.
+So I was very excited when we were walking through an antique shop and Brian spotted four matching antique brass sconces for $50 each.
 The wiring was ancient and they were covered in dirt and soot, but they were really lovely and period-appropriate to our 100-year-old house.
 So we purchased them (after running them by our designer) and brought them home to restore.

 The tools we used for this project are below: